-Just like the overall Jakarta airport design, the interior finish of the lounge is slightly outdated.
+The interior finish of this Jakarta airport lounge needs a bit of an update.
 With the many marble counters and wood ceilings, it reminds you the peak of Jakarta development in the 1970s.

 Food and Drink

-I’m an Indonesian, so perhaps I am biased, but I think it’s difficult to find mediocre food in this country!
+I’m an Indonesian citizen, so perhaps I am biased, but I think it’s difficult to find mediocre food in this country!
 And Premier Lounge is no different.
 The food is good.